tencent cloud

 .subscribe();

-TDMQ for Apache Pulsar 2.9.2 clusters support the sequential message delivery by key.
-To enable the sequence guarantee feature, you need to specify keySharedPolicy when creating the consumer instance.
+Clusters of TDMQ for Apache Pulsar 2.9.2 support key-based sequential message delivery.
+To enable this feature, specify keySharedPolicy when creating a consumer instance.

 Consumer<byte[]> consumer = pulsarClient.newConsumer()

-// Complete path of the topic in the format of `persistent://cluster (tenant) ID/namespace/topic name`, which can be copied from the **Topic** page.
+// Full topic path, in the format of persistent://cluster (tenant) ID/namespace/topic name, copied from the Topic page.

 .topic("persistent://pulsar-xxx/sdk_java/topic1")

-// You need to create a subscription on the topic details page in the console and enter the subscription name here
+// You need to create a subscription on the topic details page in the console.
+Specify the subscription name here.

 .subscriptionName("sub_topic1")

-// Declare the key_shared mode to be the consumption mode
+// Declare the consumption mode to be the Key_Shared mode.

 .subscriptionType(SubscriptionType.Key_Shared)